-Changes in number of shares and FIF resulting from primary equity offerings representing at least 5% of the security's number of shares are generally implemented as of the close of the first trading day of the new shares, if all necessary information is available at that time.
+Changes in number of shares and FIF resulting from primary equity offerings representing at least 5% of the security's number of shares are implemented as of the close of the first trading day of the new shares, if all necessary information is available at that time.
 Otherwise, the event is implemented as soon as practicable after the relevant information is made available.
+Pending NOS and/or float changes, if any, are implemented simultaneously with the event.